Building Redox

 To avoid bugs from different build environments (operating systems) we are using Rootless Podman for major parts of the build.
 Podman is invoked automatically and transparently within the Makefiles.

 The TL;DR version is here.
-More details are available in Advanced Podman Build.
+More details are available in the Advanced Podman Build page.

-You can find out more about Podman here.
+You can find out more about Podman on the Podman documentation.

 Podman Build Overview